 A key aim for START is to provide education on synchrotron techniques and the results achieved by its research.
 START will work with the academic and wider scientific communities on research which through publication, presentations and other outreach activities including online communication will disseminate the findings to a world-wide audience.

-Research into new materials to aid the capture of energy through sunlight such as in photovoltaics and catalytic processes will potentially aid the promotion of innovative sources of energy that draw on readily accessible energy sources that are abundantly available in the local environment.
+Research into new materials to aid, for example, the conversion of energy from sunlight in photovoltaics and catalysts to improve the efficency of industrial processes will potentially help to develop optimised devices or chemical reactions.
+The long term ambition is to aid the promotion of innovative sources of energy that draw on readily accessible (and sustainable) energy sources that are abundantly available in the local environment.

 The START partnership between African researchers and the technology and expertise available at Diamond Light Source will build the capacity and knowledge base in Africa of the research techniques available at a world-leading synchrotron.
 This will enable African researchers to expand their local expertise by training and developing synchrotron users and their research outputs for the benefit of their academic knowledge and wider societal impacts.
 START seeks to develop African scientific leadership and develop new knowledge communities between existing scientists and those at beginning their scientific careers.